deansher/brade/README.md

 <!-- Edit README.md, not index.md -->

+# Brade is deansher's personal fork of Aider.

+I intend to stay very close to the upstream project, but I want to make some changes to suit my needs.

+This project and the programming assistant that it implements are named after a young, smart, angry, female villain in a young adult science fiction book series called Skyward, which are among my favorite books.

 # Aider is AI pair programming in your terminal

 Aider lets you pair program with LLMs,